mwong009/pycmtensor/docs/user_guide/index.md

 ### `Beta`

-A `Beta` variable is the main data object when estimate a PyCMTensor model. `Beta` inherits the `TensorExpression` class which adds Aesara tensor operations to the data object.
+A `Beta` variable is the main data object when estimate a PyCMTensor model. `Beta` inherits the `TensorExpression` class which adds pytensor tensor operations to the data object.
 A `Beta` is defined as such:

 ```python
 Beta(name, value, lb, ub, status)